FREE TRAINING!

 Criterion 5

-There’s a lot to unpack here, but the 5th criteria is actually the only one you need to differentiate Extreme Hunger from BED!
-Criterion 5 basically states if there is any form of restriction or compensation involved (this also means leading up to the “overeating”), it does NOT qualify as Binge Eating Disorder!
+There’s a lot to unpack here, but the 5th criteria is actually the only one you need to differentiate extreme hunger from binge eating disorder.
+It states that if there is any form of restriction or compensation involved (this also means leading up to the “overeating”), the overeating does not qualify as binge eating disorder.

-To elaborate, someone who truly has diagnosable BED does NOT need to come out of energy deficit like you do.
-You may be wondering about the remaining 4 criteria that specify "eating more than what is considered a normal amount of food, feeling a lack of control around food, eating really fast, eating when not physically hungry, feeling guilty after eating", and all the other symptoms and emotions that are mentioned in the first 4 criteria.
-Considering those, you may now be thinking, "Well, I match the first 4 criteria, so Livia, you haven’t convinced me yet!"
-Like I said, I don’t need to convince you...that’s exactly what the 5th criteria is for!
-It was actually ADDED to the DSM because there was a very blurry line between real BED and someone who displays symptoms of it during or after a restrictive ED.
+To elaborate, someone who truly has diagnosable binge eating disorder does NOT need to come out of energy deficit like you do.
+You may be wondering about the remaining 4 criteria that specify "eating more than what is considered a normal amount of food, feeling a lack of control around food, eating really fast, eating when not physically hungry, feeling guilty after eating," and all the other symptoms and emotions that are mentioned in the first 4 criteria.

-Link to the DSM-5 Criteria for Binge Eating Disorder HERE
+See the DSM-5 Criteria for Binge Eating Disorder here.

 Want to learn how to navigate ED recovery as an autistic person?